jbhayback/segregation_models/README.md

    - Note that it is already included as required packages in the requirements.txt
    - Check the version to make sure it is properly installed (*the displayed version should be the latest pytest version*): **`pytest --version`**
 2. To start the test, run the command : **`pytest -q ./tests/Tests.py`**
 3. *(Optional)* You can add customized test cases to test it further.
-Just follow the format from the already created test scenarios.
+Just follow the format from the already created test scenarios. **If you are running via docker container, you have to rerun **`docker image build -t st:app .` for changes to take effect.****

 ## Troubleshooting
 1. In case the installation of the prerequisite packages is failing, you can install manually the packages via CLI.